grrr-amsterdam/guidelines/coding-standards/html-css/README.md

 ### Accessibility

 Web accessibility is important to us.
-Please comply to at least [WCAG2.0](https://www.w3.org/TR/WCAG20/) level
+Please comply to at least [WCAG2.0](https://www.w3.org/TR/WCAG20/) level A